buni/testreo/README.md

 - Docker
 - golangci-lint for the linter
 - go-fumpt for stricter formatting
+- enumer for generating string methods for enums
+- testify for unit tests

 ## API
 - POST /v1/wallet - creates a wallet